Geodesic packing in graphs: Preliminary results and NP-completeness

 \proof Note that all maximal geodesics in $G'$ are of length $2$.
-In particular, the path $P: xyz$ is a maximal geodesic, and every induced path $P_3$ in $G$ is a maximal geodesic in $G'$.
+In particular, the path $P: xzy$ is a maximal geodesic, and every induced path $P_3$ in $G$ is a maximal geodesic in $G'$.
 The statement of the lemma now follows.

 From Lemma~\ref{L:NPcomp} we also infer that $\gpack(G')=1+pack_{ind}^3(G)$, where we denote by $pack_{ind}^k(G)$ the maximum size of an induced $P_k$-packing in $G$.
-Now, turning back out attention to the decision versions of the problem, it is easy to see that a polynomial-time algorithm to resolve {\sc Geodesic Packing Problem} in general graphs would imply that there is a polynomial time algorithm to resolve the {\sc MaxInduced$P_3$Packing Problem} in bipartite graphs with maximum degree $3$ (taking $G$ as such a graph).
-We have thus derived the desired computational complexity result.
+Now, turning back our attention to the decision versions of the problem, it is easy to see that an instance $(G, k)$ of the {\sc MaxInduced$P_3$Packing Problem}, where $G$ is a bipartite graph with maximum degree $3$, reduces to an instance $(G', k+1)$ of the {\sc Geodesic Packing Problem}.

 \begin{thm} is NP-complete. \end{thm}

 By Theorem~\ref{thm:NP-complete} it is of interest to bound the geodesic packing number and to determine it for specific families of graphs.
 The following straightforward upper bound is useful.